 Why Your New Furnace Smells

-3 Other Furnace Smells You Shouldn’t Ignore
+3 Other Furnace Smells You Shouldn’t Dismiss

 While it’s less common for a new system to need furnace repair, it happens.
 Here are three other smells you should look out for and what they might mean.